Spicy Sriracha White Bean Dip & Signs of Spring!

 - crackers or fried crispy bread

-2. Serve with your favorite crackers or toasted, fried bread.
+Serve with your favorite crackers, toasted bread or vegetables.